 How do I decide whether to get an f/2.8 or an f/4 zoom lens?
 Answer: It’s all about people.
 Let’s start with the fact that most photographers will get along just fine with an f/4 lens for most subjects.
 The reason to go with the f/2.8 version is if you photograph lots of people.
 Portrait, wedding, and street photographers are frequently struggling with keeping the shutter speed fast enough to prevent subject blur.
 It doesn’t matter if you have a stabilized camera or lens, it’s the fast shutter speed that freezes the subject motion.
 An f/2.8 lens will give you twice the shutter speed of an f/4 lens when shooting with the aperture wide open.

 If you find yourself photographing moving people or other moving subjects, where fast shutter speeds are critical, then the f/2.8 is probably the right way to go.
 If you frequently work with static subjects, like architecture and landscape, the f/4 lenses can deliver the same quality (in sharpness and construction) in a smaller and lighter package.
-If you end up choosing to use an f/4 lens for shooting fast subjects you may need to push your ISO up one extra stop to compensate for the slower maximum aperture.
+Choosing to use an f/4 lens for shooting fast subjects, you may need to push your ISO up one extra stop to compensate for the slower maximum aperture.

 What do I use?